-Swedish bilateral aid to Tanzania has totaled \$6.08 billion, or 8.4 percent of total Swedish bilateral ODA, between 1962 and 2013.34 This deems Tanzania
+Swedish bilateral aid to Tanzania has totaled \$6.08 billion, or 8.4 percent of total Swedish bilateral ODA, between 1962 and 2013.
+This deems Tanzania

-34 These dollar amounts are in constant 2013 prices.
+&lt;sup>34 These dollar amounts are in constant 2013 prices.
 The unit of currency is the United States dollar.
 At the time of obtaining ODA flow data for this evaluation, the latest year for which data were available was 2013.
 There was one exception to this for Swedish sectoral data.
 These data for 1965 and 1972 were taken from documents obtained from the Swedish National Archive.
 Details of these documents are available from the authors of this report.
-For activity and sector data, the latest year for which data were available was 2014.
-In OECD (2015a), the earliest years for which ODA flow and the largest recipient in volume terms of Swedish bilateral ODA over this period.
+For activity and sector data, the latest year for which data were 1960 and 1973, respectively.
+These was an attempt to used data from databases held by Sida, but this proved unfruitful owing to the data for 1989 to 1997 not being coded by sector.
+Finally, for reason or reasons unknown, Swedish National Archives.
+This explains the gap in the chart lines displaying Swedish ODA flows in the relevant figures shown below.

+the largest recipient in volume terms of Swedish bilateral ODA over this period.
 Sweden ranks third among Tanzania's ODA donors between 1960 and 2013 in terms of volume.
 The World Bank IDA and the United Kingdom are the top and second ranked donors, respectively, over this period.
 Sweden provided more ODA to Tanzania than any other donor during the period 1960 to 1996.

 Swedish ODA to Tanzania rose steadily from its relatively humble quantitative origins in 1962 throughout the 1960s and 1970s.
 From a base of \$0.18 in 1962, Swedish bilateral aid reached \$223 million by 1977, its second highest recorded level ever.
 Sweden dominated Tanzanian ODA receipts in the 1970s, being the top ranking donor in terms of volume in every year from 1971 to 1979.
 Sweden provided 16 percent of total ODA to Tanzania during 1970 to 1979.
 During these years Sweden closely aligned itself with the industrial development policies of the Nyerere government and, more generally, to the concept of African Socialism.
-Sweden and the other Nordic donor governments were most comfortable with this concept given many commonalities with their own social democratic principles.35
+Sweden and the other Nordic donor governments were most comfortable with this concept given many commonalities with their own social democratic principles.

 We have already noted that the 1970s and 1980s were tumultuous years in Tanzania.
 Swedish bilateral aid volume fell for much of the early- to mid-1980s owing to concerns over the policy and institutional environment in Tanzania.
 This trend was strikingly reversed in 1986, after the reform agreement with the IMF, when Swedish ODA to Tanzania reached its highest ever level, at \$240 million (see Figure 3.1).
 This level of support was, however, short lived.
 Swedish aid fell in volume in 1987 and continued to trend downward again, reaching \$64 million in 1995.
 Concerns over the stalled reform process under the Mwinyi presidency contributed to this downward trend.
 This changed in 1995 with the acceptance of Helleiner report recommendations and the coming to office of the Mkapa government.
-Swedish ODA then commenced activities and sector data were 1960 and 1973, respectively.
-These was an attempt to used data from databases held by Sida, but this proved unfruitful owing to the data for 1989 to 1997 not being coded by sector.
-Finally, for reason or reasons unknown, Swedish ODA data for 1966 are not provided in OECD (2015a) and could not be located at the Swedish National Archives.
-This explains the gap in the ghart lines displaying Swedish ODA flows in the relevant figures shown below.
+Swedish ODA then commenced an overall upward trend thereafter, despite declines in the mid- to late-2000.
+It stood at \$125 million in 2013.

-As Bagachwa et al. (1992) wrote: "If the Arusha experiment had not existed, the western social democrats in the 1970s would have invented it" (cited in Edwards, 2012: 21).
+&lt;sup>35 As Bagachwa et al. (1992) wrote: "If the Arusha experiment had not existed, the western social democrats in the 1970s would have invented it" (cited in Edwards, 2012: 21).